fdg-rp/web-landing/content/0.server-docs/5.troubleshooting/how-to-minimise-ui-lag.md

 3. Look for any unwanted programs and `Uninstall` them.
 4. Restart FiveM and see if the UI lag has been resolved.

+---

-By following these steps, you can resolve UI lag issues in FiveM and enjoy a smoother gaming experience.
+By following this guide, you can resolve UI lag issues in FiveM and enjoy a smoother gaming experience.